 When you are addicted to Ritalin or Adderall, you can experience sleep deprivation and psychosis, which require immediate medical attention.

-Whether you are struggling with a Ritalin or Adderall addiction, reaching out for help is the first step in recovery.
-An inpatient or outpatient treatment center can offer medically supervised detox services, evidence-based therapies and relapse prevention planning to improve your ability to stay clean and sober.
-To learn more about our programs, call us today at 866.304.8254.
+Whether struggling with a Ritalin or Adderall addiction, reaching out for help is the first step in recovery.
+An inpatient or outpatient treatment center can offer medically supervised detox services, evidence-based therapies, and relapse prevention planning to improve your ability to stay clean and sober.
+Call us today at 866-672-7378 to learn more about our programs.